couchbase-partners/google-deployment-manager-couchbase/documentation/buildVMImage.md

       gcloud compute instances describe ${INSTANCE}
     done

 Now you need to attach the license ID to each image.
 That process is described [here](https://cloud.google.com/launcher/docs/partners/technical-components#create_the_base_solution_vm).
 Note that you do not need to mount the disks and delete files since none were created.
-If everything is configured, all you need to do is run:
+If everything is configured, all you need to do is delete the instances while not deleting the disks and then run:

     for INSTANCE in "${INSTANCES[@]}"
     do